npanczyk/2022-02-16-mycoolpaper-1/catinfo/README.md

 Did you know cats are cool?
 DUH.

+## This is bunny info
-Bunnies are cute too!
+Bunnies are cute and cool too!
 Have you seen lilR?!?!?!